 If there is good reason for a student to be out of uniform, a note should be brought from home stating the reason and the length of time involved.
-The student should report before school to the Deputy Principal to obtain an out-of-uniform pass for that day.
+The student should report before school to their Period 1 teacher to obtain an out-of-uniform pass for that day.
 Failure to keep to school rules may lead to detention.